FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/README.md

 	g++ test.cpp -o test.exe -lglfw3 -lopengl32 -lgdi32

 You can give a look in the script I am using to compile and use it as base to create your own.

+## Study Plan

+I'm going to focus on book per time, so in this very first moment, I'm focusing the Beginning OpenGL Game Programming.

+Once I finish this book, I'm going to start the Foundations of Game Engine Development Volume 1 - Mathematics.
+I'm going for the next books of this series that are:

+	Volume 2: Rendering
+	Volume 3: Models & Materials
+	Volume 4: Physics

+But after these two initial books I'm studying, I'll change things a little bit.
+Now I'm focusing only in the books, when I finish these two I'll split the focus on books and projects.

+## Current Projects

+- Beginning OpenGL Game Programming.

+## Next Projects

+- Foundations of Game Engine Development Volume 1 - Mathematics
+- Sorting algorithm visualization
+- First game: Ping Pong
+- Fuck it all, I'm going for Minecraft